 An accelerator generally takes a small percentage of equity in externally driven ideas in exchange for small amounts of capital and coaching.
 There is usually a program that an entrepreneur can sign up for ranging from 3 to 6 months in duration but most are in the range of 3 to 4 months.
-An incubator generally takes a longer term view and may prepare you for an accelerator.
+An incubator generally takes a longer-term view and may prepare you for an accelerator.
 It is primarily trying to help the entrepreneur vet, validate and refine their solution.
 There are even pre-accelerators that prepare you for an accelerator and last between 4 and 8 weeks long.
-A great directory from the State of Texas on Texas incubators and accelerators can be found here.
-It's a bit dated (2015) but still useful.
+A great directory from the State of Texas on Texas incubators, accelerators, and resources can be found here.
+It's a bit dated (2017) but still useful.

 Co-working is a shared working environment, many times an office setting, with different small businesses or startups working independently side by side.
 Unlike in a typical office environment, space is filled with companies that don't belong to the same organization.
-Co-working can be a cost effective way to office without the burden of owning a building.
+Co-working can be a cost-effective way to have an office without the burden of owning a building.

 - Atmosphere Coworking – 2400 E. Cesar Chavez

 - Capital Factory – 701 Brazos St. – Dubbed the “coolest coworking space in the US”

 - Center61 – 2921 E. 17th St.

 - Chicon Collective – 301 Chicon St.